-There’s no ignoring it any longer: this situation is unprecedented in our lifetime, and we have to face the reality of potential lockdown.
-Even if that doesn’t take place, and I think it has to at some point, then there will still be many cases of self-isolation.
-And that has huge repercussions on our wellbeing – social isolation and mental health problems go hand in hand.
+There’s no ignoring it any longer: this situation is unprecedented in our lifetime, and we have to face the reality of lockdown.
+There will be many cases of self-isolation, and that has huge repercussions on our wellbeing – social isolation and mental health problems go hand in hand.

 The Relationship Between Social Isolation and Mental Health

-Of course, with the stakes are so high, it may not be an option; so how can we best take care of ourselves during the inevitable challenges we’ll face should it come to that?
+Of course, with the stakes so high, it may not be an option; so how can we best take care of ourselves during the inevitable challenges we’ll face during lockdown?

 Self-Care Tips to Survive Social Isolation

 I’ve put together a list of self-care tips to help keep you well should isolation become unavoidable.
 These are simple ideas which may be easily overlooked during times of stress or worry, but which will help to maintain good mental health.

 I listened to a very interesting podcast recently about finding purpose in your life, and why it’s so fundamental to wellbeing.
 That’s the basis of this whole post.
 When we feel confined it obliterates our sense of freedom, which is a basic human need.
 Reframing our situation to overcome that feeling is a powerful tool, and these tips are designed to help with that process.